 It remains a solid-sounding system despite losing its fifth star, though, with an improved BluOS app that now supports Alexa voice control and makes daily use a breeze (even if it's still can't match Sonos's intuitiveness).
 If you have deep pockets and a library full of hi-res music, it's worth a punt.

-Here’s a question: if the Sonos One and Sonos Beam incorporate Alexa voice control (and will get Google Assistant at some point in 2019), is there really any reason to buy the Amazon Echo or Google Home speakers?
+Here’s a question: if the Sonos One and Sonos Beam incorporate Alexa and Google Assistant voice control, is there really any reason to buy the Amazon Echo or Google Home speakers?

 There is: both Amazon and Google's ranges of voice-assisted speaker products offer a wealth of smart home features that aren't available when they're incorporated in third-party speakers like Sonos.
 And while previously we'd say these smart speakers are more suited to those who prioritise the fun smart perks over outright sound quality, that tide is now turning.